This post contains affiliate links

 Step 2: You will need to brush on 3 coats of the Omni gel Transfer Medium.
 Brush the first coat in a horizontal direction, let dry completely.
 Brush the second coat in a vertical direction, let dry completely.
 Brush the 3rd coat in a diagonal direction, and again let dry completely.

 Step 4: While paper is still wet, rub the paper backing with your fingers in a circular motion to remove all of the paper leaving just the gel transfer behind.
+It can take a bit of rubbing to get it all off but it’s worth it!

 Step 5: This is what your left with.
 The ink is trapped inside of this vinyl looking piece.
 Pretty cool!!
 At this point you can trim this up with scissors if you have ragged edges like I did here.